mongolianprincess/CV/Readme.md

 Inquisitive and resourceful problem-solver with an articulate eye for detail and passion for building all things beautiful.

-I was trained as an architect with 8 years of design and project management experience across 3 continents, and I fell in love with the power of technology to turn ideas into scalable solutions that can disruptively transform people's lives, especially those at the bottom of the pyramid.
+Having trained as an architect with 8 years of design and project management experience across 3 continents, I fell in love with the power of technology to turn ideas into scalable solutions that can disruptively transform people's lives, especially those at the bottom of the pyramid.

 This led me to complete a 12 weeks coding bootcamp at Makers Academy.
 Check out my winning blog from Makers Academy blogging competition [**Mongolian Princess Codes**](http://www.mongolianprincess.net).